Christineeeea/OpenWeather-API/ReadMe.md

 Trend:
 1. The closer to equator, the higher the temperature.
 2. Humidity and cloudiness seem to have no relationships with the distance from the equator.
-3. It seems like equator has
+3. It seems like the higher the latitude, the higher the wind speed, but we need to do more analysis on this in order to find out.